-The following eight principles are based on the World Tourism Organization’s guidelines for the responsible traveller:
+The following actions are based on the World Tourism Organizationas guidelines for responsible traveller:

 Contours Travel is committed to building a more sustainable tourism industry.
 If you want to know more about our community projects, click here.
 On the other hand, if you want to help yourself, you can start by acknowledging the previous points before embarking on your next journey or asking one of our consultants how you can engage with a social project on your next visit to Latin America.